 Be filled with the Spirit’s fruit of patience.

 Solomon admonished, “Patience of spirit is better than haughtiness of spirit” (Ecclesiastes 7:8 NASB).
 Therefore, Paul advised, “Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.
 Make every effort to keep yourselves united in the Spirit, binding yourselves together with peace” (Ephesians 4:2–3 NLT).
 The ability to accomplish this mission only comes through patience supplied by the fruit of the Spirit when we let go of our control and its resulting frustration.
-If you find yourself experiencing the symptom of frustration, consider what means of control you are employing to counterfeit God’s fruit of patience.
+Patience is also an example of bearing with one another in love that only comes as we are enabled by God.
+But if you find yourself experiencing the symptom of frustration, consider what means of control you are employing to counterfeit God’s fruit of patience.

 Ask for God’s Spirit to help you with patience using this Prayer Pattern.

 Lord, I need Your help to be humble and gentle.
 I need the fruit of Your Spirit to enable me to be patient with others, allowing for their faults because of my love for them that comes from You.
 Guide me in making every effort to keep us united in Your Spirit as we bind ourselves together in peace.based on Ephesians 4:2–3

 Here are some journaling questions for you to process as you consider the fruit of the Spirit, which is patience.

 - What have I been trying to control?

 Sign up to get the Fruit Chart for an excellent summary of the fruit of the Spirit and their counterfeits.

 By all means, don’t miss these previous posts: